 To find the Geography minor requirements, please visit the Advising website, located here.

 Choose six courses or 3.0 credits in History.
 Some students may wish to complete a double major with Contemporary Studies and History.
-For more information contact the BA BEd Academic Coordinator!
+For more information contact the Academic Advising Centre!

 Contemporary Studies provides a broad education focusing on significant contemporary issues, making students aware of their global scope and encouraging them to use the collected insights of various academic disciplines.
 While Contemporary Studies itself is not a teachable subject, many of the courses under this discipline can count towards a senior teachable called “Social Sciences”.